 "For behold, in those days and at that time, When I restore the fortunes of Judah and Jerusalem,Joel 3:1(NASB)

-Because of the apostasy of priests and people alike, a plague of locusts, of exceptional severity, was prophesied by Joel on God's people.
+Because of the apostasy of priests and people alike, Joel prophesied of a plague of locusts of exceptional severity that would come on God's people.
 It was meant to be a harbinger of judgement if they did not repent.
-Though the book of Joel is brief in length, it gives a detailed account of the coming Day-of-the-Lord, which will be a time of devastating destruction, when God's beautiful land will become a desolate wasteland.
+Though the book of Joel is brief in length, it gives a detailed account of the coming Day-of-the-Lord which will be a time of devastating destruction when God's beautiful land will become a desolate wasteland.

 They did not recognise the deep darkness that covered the sky at Christ's crucifixion.
-They would not accept that the torn veil in the Temple reopened mans'' fellowship with the Father... for all who would believe on His name.
-They did not recognise the signs of the time, when He fulfilled every prophetic utterance connected with His first advent - and were set aside for a season, while God calls out from the Gentiles a people for His name.
+They would not accept that the torn veil in the Temple reopened mans fellowship with the Father for all who would believe on His name.
+They did not recognise the signs of the time, when He fulfilled every prophetic utterance connected with His first advent - and so they were set aside for a season, while God called out from the Gentiles a people for His name.

-Although many Jewish people believed on Him after His resurrection, Israel missed the Day of her Visitation 2000 years ago - and crucified their Saviour.
-The promised kingdom had to be postponed and the end-time prophecies of Joel, which began on the Day of Pentecost, had to be delayed for a future Day, when Israel will repent and call on the Lord - and Joel's welcome words guarantee that God will hear their cry from heaven and respond to His peoples' call for help.
-He will save them from utter destruction and 'restore the years the locusts have eaten'.
+Although many Jewish people believed on Him after His Resurrection, Israel missed the Day of her Visitation 2000 years ago - and crucified her Saviour.
+The promised kingdom had to be postponed and the end-time prophecies of Joel, which began on the Day of Pentecost, had to be delayed for a future Day when Israel will repent and call on the Lord - and Joel's welcome words guarantee that God will hear their cry from heaven and respond to His peoples' call for help.
+He will save them from utter destruction and, "restore the years the locusts have eaten."

-But first they must turn from being an apostate nation who rejected their Messiah to one that returns to the Lord and calls on His name.
-It is during that time of devastating destruction and great tribulation that God will not only draw His people back to Himself but will also punish the ant-Semitic nations that have abused them and rejected His gracious offer of salvation.
+But first they must turn from being an apostate nation who rejected their Messiah, to one that returns to the Lord and calls on His name.
+It is during that time of devastating destruction and Great Tribulation that God will not only draw His people back to Himself but will also punish the anti-Semitic nations that have abused them and rejected His gracious offer of salvation.

-The salvation the Church enjoys today will be experienced by Israel in that future Day - but before their restoration, disobedience must be punished and God's wrath must be poured out on the nations at that terrible battle of Armageddon, "for behold, in those days and at that time, when I restore the fortunes of Judah and Jerusalem' declares the Lord, "I will gather all the nations and bring them down to the valley of Jehoshaphat.
-Then I will enter into judgment with them there on behalf of My people and My inheritance, Israel, Whom they have scattered among the nations".
+The salvation the Church enjoys today will be experienced by Israel in that future Day - but before their restoration, God's wrath will be poured out on the nations at that terrible battle of Armageddon, "for behold, in those days and at that time, when I restore the fortunes of Judah and Jerusalem," declares the Lord, "I will gather all the nations and bring them down to the valley of Jehoshaphat.
+Then I will enter into judgment with them there on behalf of My people and My inheritance, Israel, Whom they have scattered among the nations."

 Heavenly Father, what amazing grace and steadfast love You have for Your people Israel, despite centuries of apostasy and rebellion.
-And we praise You for Your goodness and grace to the Church... for our great Salvation; the forgiveness of sins and life everlasting - through Jesus Christ our Lord.
-Thank You that You brought the Gentiles into Your precious promises of restoration and that Israel will one day recognise Jesus as their promised Messiah; repent of their sins and receive their great inheritance.
+And I praise You for Your goodness and grace to the Church... for our great salvation, the forgiveness of sins, and life everlasting - through Jesus Christ our Lord.
+Thank You that You brought the Gentiles into Your precious promises of restoration and that Israel will one day recognise Jesus as their promised Messiah, repent of their sins, and receive their great inheritance.
 Thank You in Jesus' name, AMEN.